Heavy burden for consumers as holidays near: Soaring prices

 On Wednesday, Biden visited the port of Baltimore to highlight parts of the recently passed infrastructure package that will upgrade capacity at ports and, the administration says, help unclog bottlenecks and ultimately reduce inflation.

-“Inflation hurts Americans pocketbooks, and reversing this trend is a top priority for me,” the Biden said.
+“Inflation hurts Americans’ pocketbooks, and reversing this trend is a top priority for me,” Biden said.

 Energy costs soared 4.8% just from September to October, with gasoline, natural gas and heating oil surging for the same reason that many other commodities have grown more expensive: Demand has risen as Americans drive and fly more, but supplies haven’t kept up.
 A gallon of gas, on average, was $3.42 nationwide Tuesday, according to AAA, up from just $2.11 a year ago.
 The Energy Information Administration has forecast that Americans will spend 30% more this winter on natural gas and 43% more on heating oil.